The Freedom of Information Act

 What happens to your request?

-Once Victoria Police has received your FOI request and the FOI Application Fee, Victoria Police must respond to you in writing as soon as practicable but not later than 45 days outlining its decision on your request.
+Once Victoria Police has received your FOI request and the application fee (or fee waiver), Victoria Police must respond to you with its decision on your request in writing as soon as practicable but no later than 30 days after receiving your request.
+However, the Act does allow for an extension of time in some circumstances.

-If Victoria Police refuses you access to the documents sought, you can appeal to the Freedom of Information Commissioner for a review of the decision.
-You must do so within 28 days of the date the decision was sent to you.
-The FOI Commissioner has 30 days to conduct its review, unless the applicant agrees to an extended period in writing.
+If Victoria Police refuses you access to the documents sought, you can appeal to the Office of the Information Commissioner (OVIC) for a review of the decision.
+You must do so within 28 days of the date you were notified of the decision.
+The OVIC has 30 days to conduct its review, unless you agree to an extended period in writing.
 The lodgement of a request for a review is not subject to any fees or costs.
-For further information see www.foicommissioner.vic.gov.au
+For further information see www.ovic.vic.gov.au

 Need more information?

-Further information regarding Freedom of Information can be obtained from can be obtained from the Freedom of Information Commissioner website at www.foicommissioner.vic.gov.au or the Freedom of Information Online website at www.foi.vic.gov.au
+Further information regarding Freedom of Information can be obtained from the Office if the Victorian Information Commissioner website at www.ovic.vic.gov.au or the Freedom of Information Online website at www.foi.vic.gov.au